Do you want to know how to start a successful blog in 2023?

-It’s amazing that I started blogging over 10 years ago all the way back in August of 2008.
+Incredibly, I started blogging over 15 years ago, in August 2008.
 Starting a blog has been one of the single most important things I’ve done in my life.

 It has been the one side business that has earned me more than any other.
-In fact, last year alone I’ve earned more than $24,000 and driving thousands of visitors to my sites.
+In 2022 alone, I earned over $43,000 and drove thousands of site visitors.

 So how do you start a successful blog?
-There are 5 steps to creating a successful blog.
+There are five steps to creating a successful blog.

 Tools Mentioned in This Article